Bonoolu/SteganoFS/README.md

 ## Subprocess Provider

-The Subprocess Provider feature allows you to spawn subprocesses from provider code, enabling integration of steganographic techniques in various languages.
+The Subprocess Provider pattern allows you to spawn subprocesses from provider code, enabling integration of steganographic techniques in various languages.
 For an example and instructions, refer to the [Subprocess Provider Guide](../docs/stegano_providers_interface.md#subprocess-provider).

 ## Library Interfaces ##